Jenni Kemarre Martiniello: Glassmaking

 Martiniello first began to work in the medium of glass alongside Delian in 2008.
 They applied for a grant to teach indigenous artists glassmaking through a series of workshops at Canberra Glassworks, and were able to learn skills alongside roughly 20 other artists.

 In 2011, Martiniello was an artist-in-residence at the Thomas Foundation.
 While there, she began experimenting with weaving patterns in glass.
 She took her inspiration from the Aboriginal tradition of weaving.
 As a child she had seen woven vessels such as fish traps and bags in museums, displayed as if they were "relics from a dead past of extinct cultural practices.”
 She was also able to watch women, including her Arrante grandmother, weave items such as eel traps, fish traps, dilly bags, bicornual baskets, and message sticks.

 Martiniello combines this childhood inspiration with her newer knowledge of glass, using the Venetian technique of canework to imitate woven forms in glass.
 She experiments with colours to achieve a palette with references from the Australian landscape.
-She works with a team of people to realize her pieces, which continues a practice common among glass artists and also parallels indigenous weaving circles.
+She works with a team of people to realise her pieces, which continues a practice common among glass artists and also parallels Indigenous weaving circles.
 In both cases these groups of artists pass knowledge and skills down to the younger generation through demonstration and experience.

 In 2013, Martiniello was awarded the National Aboriginal & Torres Strait Islander Art Award for her piece Golden Brown Reeds Fish Trap.
-The Australian award is the most prestigious prize for indigenous art.
+The Australian award is the most prestigious prize for Indigenous art.
 The piece was inspired by woven fish traps from northeast Arnhem Land and Cape York, and took a team of seven artists to make.

 Other selected awards and honors include the Canberra Critics Circle Award for Visual Arts (2011, 2013), the Wollotuka Acquisitive Art Prize (University of Newcastle, 2012), the Aboriginal and Torres Strait Islander Arts Visual Arts Fellowship (2013-2015), and the Bay of Fires Art Prize (2016).

 She was awarded the Medal of the Order of Australia (OAM) in the 2022 Queen's Birthday Honours.

 Her work is in several major collections, including the National Gallery of Australia, the National Museum of Australia, the Canberra Museum and Gallery, the Tasmanian Museum and Art Gallery, the Australian Parliament House Collection, the National Art Glass Gallery, the Belau National Museum, the Corning Museum of Glass, the Kluge-Ruhe Aboriginal Art Collection of the University of Virginia, and the British Museum.